 So how does Yerba Mate help with skin?
 Externally in a body lotion, the vitamins, minerals and antioxidants that Yerba Mate provides are imperative to healthy skin.
 The body is attacked daily by free radicals, a chemical compound resulting in the toxic climate of environmental pollution and daily chemical interaction.
 It is with this increase in toxicity that the skin will become vulnerable to premature aging, wrinkles and fine lines.
 Antioxidants are the skin’s key protection against free radicals, protecting against cellular destruction.

 Yerba Mate and Cancer

-According to the Mayo Clinic, some studies have shown that people consuming large quantities of yerba mate continuously, may be at a higher risk of cancer (Mayo Clinic).
+According to the Mayo Clinic, some studies have shown that people consuming large quantities of yerba mate continuously, may be at a higher risk of cancer (Health Ambition).
 Studies have found that Yerba mate increases the risk of oral, oropharyngeal, esophageal, laryngeal, and bladder cancer (Journal of Food Science).

 But studies have also shown that Yerba Mate decreases the risks of certain cancers.
 In in vitro studies, Yerba Mate was shown to have a dose-dependent cytoxicity against squamous cell lines (Journal of Agricultural and Food Chemistry).

 Taking the occasional sip of yerba mate probably won’t produce serious risks for a healthy adult.
 It is recommended to check with your health care provider before drinking Yerba Mate tea.